lmbotin/gana-ai-insurance/README.md

 3. Once inside the dashboard you'll see:

 - Overview — mock UI, hardcoded dashboard metrics and charts
-- Policies — mock UI, local-only policy creation flow (no backend)
+- Policies — mock UI, local only policy creation flow (no backend)
 - Claims > Chat with Sarah — live AI, connected to the real FastAPI backend on Render, powered by GPT-4o
 - Rex AI (Copilot) — hardcoded pattern-matched responses, not connected to any LLM for the moment (the plan is for Rexy to be the general, all purpose agent connecting all parts of the platform)